cisagov/Malcolm/docs/custom-rules.md

 When Malcolm's NetBox container [starts up]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/netbox/scripts/netbox_install_plugins.py), it installs (using [pip](https://packaging.python.org/en/latest/guides/tool-recommendations/#installing-packages)) any NetBox plugins that have [cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [downloaded and extracted](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) into subdirectories in `./netbox/custom-plugins/` in the Malcolm installation directory.
 In instances where Malcolm is being run in an offline/airgapped configuration, the plugins' additional dependencies must also be present under `./netbox/custom-plugins/requirements/`, where they will be automatically installed first.

+The following warning is quoted from the [NetBox documentation](https://netboxlabs.com/docs/netbox/en/stable/configuration/plugins/):

+> Plugins extend NetBox by allowing external code to run with the same access and privileges as NetBox itself.
+Only install plugins from trusted sources.
+The NetBox maintainers make absolutely no guarantees about the integrity or security of your installation with plugins enabled.

 ## <a name="Other"></a>Other Customizations

 There are other areas of Malcolm that can be modified and customized to fit users' needs.
 Please see these other sections of the documentation for more information.